-Is the vaccine causing an immune
+Is the vaccine causing an immune - Is the vaccine causing an immune response?

-Several hundred volunteers Researchers try to answer these questions
+Several hundred volunteers

+Researchers try to answer these questions What are the most common short-term
-- What are the most common short-term side effects of the vaccine?

-- What is the body's immune response?

-Are there signs that the vaccine
+- What are the most common short-term side effects of the vaccine? - What is the body's immune response?
+Are there signs that the vaccine is protective?